Aïn Kassimou

-Ain el Quassimou or Aïn Kassimou is a villa in Marrakech.
+Ain el Quassimou or Aïn Kassimou is a villa in Marrakesh, Morocco.
 It was originally built in the late 19th century for Leo Tolstoy's relative, Olga Tolstoy.
 In the 1980s, it was purchased by French sports billionaire Patrick Guerrand-Hermès and redeveloped, and is now part of Royal Polo Club de la Palmeraie.

 Estate

 The villa sits on 30 acre.
 It was built for Olga Tolstoy and was later bought by Barbara Hutton.
 Guerrand-Hermès, formerly director of Hermès, created the Aïn Kassimou in the style of a 19th-century Moroccan house.
 He had, in particular, a passion for the arts and culture of Morocco where he lived for 50 years, and was an avid lover of oriental arts and horses.
 This estate now exhibits his art collections.
 The estate includes the Royal Polo Club de la Palmeraie where U.S. Ambassador Frederick Vreeland and his wife built a home in 1980.